 6 – Easy Jar Opener

 Every now and then, we all come across that pesky jar that just won’t open!
-But if your elderly parent is struggling more often, particularly if they suffer from reduced grip or arthritis in their hands – this kitchen gadget could help.
+But if your elderly parent is struggling more often, particularly if they suffer from reduced grip or arthritis in their hands – this will be one of the more useful kitchen gadgets money can buy.
 There are lots of different versions available, varying in simplicity and price.
 Depending on their size, some openers can also help with unscrewing tightly-sealed bottles.

 Firstly, a simple rubber or silicone dome-shaped opener works by enhancing the user’s grip.
 These often have ridged interior surfaces to increase friction.
 This kind of jar opener also tends to be very lightweight, compared to other more sophisticated versions.
 They are also the cheapest – you can buy one for around £4.